ReqView 2.3.0 Beta 2 — Project History

 - Optionally, choose suspect link type / direction, e.g. “Origin”, “Affects” or “Is Affected by”.

-Following screenshot shows an example of [Suspect Origin] filter matching all objects copied with creating an origin link (see Copy and Paste Objects) and for which the text description the related origin object has changed:
+Following screenshot shows an example of [Suspect Origin] filter matching all objects copied with creating an origin link (see Copy Objects) and for which the text description the related origin object has changed: